-- Conrad, C., and O. Kleen (2019).
+- Conrad, C., and O. Kleen (2020).
 “Two are better than one: Volatility forecasting using multiplicative component GARCH-MIDAS models.”
 Journal of Applied Econometrics, 35, 19-45.
 Supplemental Material.
 An R package for estimating GARCH-MIDAS models is available here.

 - Conrad, C. and M. Hartmann (2019).
 "On the determinants of long-run inflation uncertainty: Evidence from a panel of 17 developed economies."
 European Journal of Political Economy, 56, 233-250.